574n13y/Dev_Ops/h.md

 2. **Networking**: What is a subnet mask?
 How is it used in IP addressing?
+   - **Subnet Mask**: A subnet mask divides an IP address into two parts: the network and host components.
+It defines the size of a network and determines which part identifies the network and which part identifies the host.
+   - **Example**:
+    - IP Address: `192.168.1.10`
+    - Subnet Mask: `255.255.255.0` (CIDR: `/24`)
+    - Network Portion: `192.168.1`
+    - Host Portion: `.10`

+  Subnet masks enable efficient allocation of IP addresses and network segmentation.

 3. **Cloud Computing**: Describe the concept of AWS Auto Scaling.